lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial3/exercises/salt/PARM-with-salt.lammps" target="_blank">parm</a>

-.. container:: justify

 It is important to
 make space for the two salt atoms by modifying the data file as follows:

 ..  code-block:: lammps